equalogic/typeorm-relations-graphql/README.md

 that returns a list of _n_ products then your server will need to perform _n_ + 1 database queries to fully resolve it.
 This problem multiplies exponentially as your schema grows more complex and you have levels of nested relationships.

-_TypeORM<->GraphQL Joiner_ can help here by optimizing these relationships into SQL `JOIN`s.
+**typeorm-relations-graphql** can help here by optimizing these relationships into SQL `JOIN`s.
 Instead of fetching the `product` and then each `owner` individually, it enables you to fetch the `product` with all requested relationships in a single database query by making use of TypeORM's `relations` [option](https://typeorm.io/#/find-options) on `find` methods.